 Parvati Valley on the first glimpse seems like a sleepy little place with lots of greens all around.
 However, the deeper you go into the woods, the more mystery is revealed to you.
 With gushing waterfalls, dense pine and deodar trees, hot springs sprinkled around the valley, and the cultivation of charas (hashish) that grows abundantly, Parvati Valley has the perfect recipe for unexplainable peace to those who seek.

 This Parvati Valley Travel Guide will take you through the major attractions of the region.

 About Parvati Valley

 Parvati Valley in Himachal is situated along with the flow of Parvati River, which flows into Beas and originates from the Man Talai Glacier, below the Pin Parvati Pass.
-Moving westwards from the glaciers near the Spiti Valley, Parvati river graces several Himachal hamlets along the way and provides a source of life for its residents and visitors alike.
+Moving westwards from the glaciers near the Spiti Valley, the Parvati river graces several Himachal hamlets along the way and provides a source of life for its residents and visitors alike.

 With sharp sided valleys through the mountains, Parvati Valley is as green as it gets, especially in the lower altitudes.
-However, the higher up you go, scarcity of vegetation becomes apparent.
+However, the higher up you go, the scarcity of vegetation becomes apparent.

 Did you check our mention of Parvati Valley and its nearby villages in my article on offbeat places to travel in Himachal Pradesh?